sagabanana/-50daysofudacity/README.md

 ## D17-7/30/2020 #50daysofudacity
-Scheduled and posted Zoom meeting for #sg_mom-is-wow first meeting tomorrow Continued studying the ML key ideas - a lot of learn
+Scheduled and posted Zoom meeting for #sg_mom-is-wow first meeting tomorrow Continued studying the ML key ideas - a lot of learning